thasleem1/SPRING2019TIDYVERSE/README.md

 After you’ve completed both parts of the assignment, please submit your GitHub handle name in the submission link provided in the week 1 folder!
 This will let your instructor know that your work is ready to be graded.

 You should complete both parts of the assignment and make your submission no later than end of day on Sunday, May 5th.

+### Magrittr Piping Example

+Provides a comparison of performing data wrangling on a heart disease dataset with and without using the %>% and %<>% Magrittr pipe operators.